pdebuyl-lab/tidynamics/paper/paper.md

 and the cross-displacement (for off-diagonal realisations of Brownian motion), allow the quantitative measure of relaxation and transport coefficients from numerical trajectories.

+There is a lack of a self-contained implementation of the algorithm.
+The software nMoldyn [@hinsen_nmoldyn3_2012] implements it within a larger library but it has a more complex interface and more dependencies.
+The goal of tidynamics is to serve as a reference implementation with a lighter interface.

 tidynamics is designed as a library in which every routine operates directly on NumPy arrays and returns NumPy arrays.
 The interface is simple and enables convenient use in interactive sessions or in teaching material.
 We test the library against Python 2.7, 3.5 and 3.6 and